mikal-chawdry/Working-at-Qwizzle/README.md

 - Facilitating a client’s product visions by researching, conceiving, wireframing, sketching, prototyping, and mocking up user experiences for digital products.
 - Designing and delivering wireframes, user stories, user journeys, and mockups optimized for a wide range of devices and interfaces.
 - Identifying design problems and devising elegant solutions.
-- Making strategic design and user-experience decisions related to core and new functions and features.
+- Making strategic design and user-experience decisions related to existing and new features.
 - Taking a user-centered design approach and rapidly testing and iterating designs.
+- Reviewing, analysing and critiquing existing customer-centred designs
+- Taking smart risks and championing new ideas
+- Actively contributing to product direction
 - Collaborating with other front-end developers or experience with front end development is a bonus.

-- Taking smart risks and championing new ideas
+Additionally, the ideal caniddate will have knowledge in the following areas:

+- UxPin
+- InVision

 #### Front end Developer